Meet our team

 Jibril is blessed with two beautiful kids, one born in Calgary and the other in Victoria.

-Ken Agar-Newman – Founding Member – Co-Treasurer
+Ken Agar-Newman – Treasurer

-Ken brings with him several years professional experience working as a Registered Nurse.
+Ken brings with him many years professional experience working as a Registered Nurse.
 His passion for human rights stems in part from when he traveled overland from London to New Delhi at age eighteen.

-He is one of the founding members of VCST and has been involved with a number of projects of relevance to stopping torture including: Supporting Article 10 of the United Nations Convention Against Torture in relation to the education of nurses and others; supporting a coherent and clear voice by the nursing profession against specific cases of torture; and establishing a body to ensure oversight in connection with universal standards of nursing (medical) practice related to torture prevention and whistle blowing.
+He is one of the founding members of VCST and has been involved with a number of projects of relevance to stopping torture including: supporting Article 10 of the United Nations Convention Against Torture in relation to the education of nurses and others; supporting a coherent and clear voice by the nursing profession against specific cases of torture; and establishing a body to ensure oversight in connection with universal standards of nursing (medical) practice related to torture prevention and whistle blowing.

 Rick Howard – Member at Large

+Rick is a signing officer.
 Rick is a retired emergency room registered nurse.
 Throughout his career, he worked with people of all ages that are victims of torture.
 Having studied anthropology (B.A.) in university, Rick has always been shocked by the readiness of populations to condone inhuman acts.
 On a personal level, he has worked to engage labour activism amongst hospital nurses to stop the horrendous treatment of people in the last hours of life relegated to a stretcher in a brightly lit busy ER hallway with very minor success.
 It became a reminder that physicians and nurses are often active participants in institutional acts of torture.

 May Shihadeh – Member at Large